Lincoln the Mystic

 Lincoln the Mystic, also known as the Abraham Lincoln Memorial, is a bronze statue by James Earle Fraser.

-It is located at Lincoln Park in Hudson County, New Jersey, near the beginning of the Lincoln Highway.
+It is located at Lincoln Park in Jersey City, New Jersey, near the beginning of the Lincoln Highway.

 A full size bronze replica stands in front of the Maxwell School of Citizenship and Public Affairs at Syracuse University.

 History

 The sculpture cost $75,000, which was raised by popular subscription.
 The Lincoln Association of Jersey City commissioned Fraser to design and build the park memorial, which was dedicated on June 14, 1930.
 The association was also influential in the renaming of West Side Park for President Abraham Lincoln.